WillHDev/EspressoReads2.0/README.md

 "I read many, many books, but with most books I read, I only read the first few pages because most books aren't very good."
-- Yuval Noah Harari, Author of Sapiens
+-Yuval Noah Harari, Author of Sapiens

 “Some books shake the ground beneath you, but most books should have been articles instead.”